 Here are a few tips:

-what you like about your partner.
+First, think about what you like about your partner.
 Are they great kissers?
 Are they natural talents when it comes to oral sex?
 Begin by emphasizing what they do well before making a suggestion to take things to the next level.
-For example:

 ‘I really like it when you kiss me.
 Maybe you can also try some of that action on my neck?’